Mfahad159/Thinklytics/README.md

 - **Statistical Analysis**: Detailed statistical insights including regression analysis
 - **Market Insights**: Automated market analysis and predictions
 - **Advanced Filtering**: Multi-parameter filtering system for data exploration
+- **Personalized Rent Prediction**: Instantly see your most likely monthly rent based on property size (Marla), bedrooms, and location, using a data-driven model.
+  _Look for the "Your Most Likely Monthly Rent" section in the dashboard!_
 - **Dark Theme**: Responsive UI with theme support

 ## Installation